-Established on 1 September 2016 the trust started to operate as a Multi Academy Trust (MAT), comprising seven academies in the south Leicestershire area.
-During the 2017/18 year 3 schools joined the Trust and on 1 September 2020 South Kilworth C of E Primary School joined the trust.
-During this academic year, work was completed on fully integrating South Kilworth into the Trust.
+Established on 1 September 2016 Learn-AT started to operate as a Multi Academy Trust (MAT), comprising seven academies in the south Leicestershire area.
+During 2017/18, three schools joined the Trust and on 1 September 2020 South Kilworth C of E Primary School also became a member.